 To resolve this issue Open the Run box and type

-appwiz.cpl and search you will see the Programm and Feature on the left side of the screen you will the option Turn Windows features on or Off click on that.
+appwiz.cpl .
+On the left side of the screen, you will find the option “Turn Windows features on or off,” so please click on that.

-A man with a tech effusive, who has explored some of the amazing technology stuff and exploring more, While moving towards, I had a chance to work on Android Development, Linux, AWS, DevOps with several Open source tools.
+A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
+While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.